LoginRadius/docs/content/Get started Node js/index.md

 ```

-Replace the placeholders in the config object in `server.js` with your LoginRadius credentials **API Key, API Secret, and App Name** that you found in the Get Credentials step.
+Replace the following placeholders in the above config object in `server.js`:
+- apiKey:  **API Key** obtained in the [Get Credential](#getcredential) step.
+- apiSecret: **API Secret** obtained in the [Get Credential](#getcredential) step.
+- siteName: **App Name** obtained in the [Get Credential](#getcredential) step.

 >Pass the proxy configurations if you want to set HTTP Server Proxy Configuration through your Node.js SDK.
-Host and port are required to set HTTP Server Proxy configuration, while username and password are optional.
+In this case, host and port are required, while username and password are optional.

+## Registration or Login

+In this tutorial, we are using Auth Page(IDX) for authentication.
+Thus, use the following registration and login URLs at the front end of your application.
+For example, you can add these links to **Sign Up** and **Sign In** buttons of your application.

+> Registration and Login functionality is already implemented on your Auth Page (IDX).
+Thus, you don’t need to implement them separately.

+Registration Page URL:

+`https://<LoginRadius APP Name>.hub.loginradius.com/auth.aspx?action=register&return_url=<Return URL>`

+Login Page URL:

+`https://<LoginRadius APP Name>.hub.loginradius.com/auth.aspx?action=login&return_url=<Return URL>`

+Where:
+- LoginRadius App Name is the name of your app as mentioned in [Get Credential](#getcredential) step.
+- return_url is where you want to redirect users upon successful registration or login.

+> return_url can be your website, frontend app, or backend server url where you are handling the access token.

 ##  Obtain Access Token

-Access tokens are used to retrieve profile data and handle other user functionality.
-A client passes the access token to the server, and the server uses this token to decide whether the client is authorized to access the resource or not.

-On successful authentication on the Auth Page (IDX), the default script of LoginRadius sends an access token in the query string as a token parameter with the return_url ( specified in the action URL).
+On successful authentication on the Auth Page (IDX), the default script of LoginRadius sends an access token in the query string as a token parameter with the return_url.

-Below is the access URL for Login action:

-> **return_url** could be your website, frontend app, backend server url where you are handling access token

-`https://<LoginRadius APP Name>.hub.loginradius.com/auth.aspx?action=login&return_url=<Return URL>`

-Upon registration or login, the user is redirected to the specified return URL with a token appended.
-The following is an example:
+The following is an example of the access token in the query string with the Return URL:

 `<Return URL>?token=745******-3e8e-****-b3**2-9c0******1e.`

-> if return_url is frontend then from that app pass token to backend node api else can use return_url backend api directly.
+> If return_url is frontend, then from that application, pass the token to backend node API.
+Else you can use path of back end API as the return_url.

-Check out our [Auth Page (IDX)](https://www.loginradius.com/docs/developer/concepts/idx-overview/) for more information about available actions and key benefits.
+You can use the access token to retrieve profile data and handle other user functionality.

+> Similar to Registration and Login actions, the Auth Page (IDX) supports more actions.
+Refer to [this document](https://www.loginradius.com/docs/developer/concepts/idx-overview/) for more information.

 ## Retrieve User Data using Access Token

 Once the authentication is done using Auth Page, the return_url will access the Node.js backend API with query parameter (access token).
 You can use this token to fetch the user profile:

-For eg: to get user profile add below api snippet in `server.js`
+For example: To get the user profile, add the following API snippet to `server.js`

 ```
 router.get('/userProfile', function(req, res) {